-Whatever the reason, you recognize that payments are the lifeblood of your business.
-Without revenue, you can’t maintain your property, pay employees, or install that commercial wine dispenser you’ve always wanted next to your desk.
+Payments are the lifeblood of every lodging business.
+Inefficiencies and errors from non-integrated payment systems result in costly errors, including lost revenue.
+Without proper cash flow, you can’t maintain your property, pay employees, or install that commercial wine dispenser you’ve always wanted next to your desk.

 And yet, every year, lodging businesses lose thousands of dollars due to mismanagement of payments.
 Are you one of them?
 Would you even know?